lando07/AMD-7000-Series-VFIO/README.md

 Grab a modern windows 10, or windows 11 image and the [virtio-win](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso) drivers

-Feel free to use any method to debloat the mess that has become of windows, it helps a TON for performance and SSD health!
+Feel free to use any method to de-bloat the mess that has become of windows, it helps a TON for performance and SSD health!

 Once you have both ISOs, consult any of the many guides online on how to create a windows qemu virtual machine, and make sure it's one that utilizes and installs the virtio drivers during pre and post-installation

-Once windows boots to a desktop, make sure you have the virtio iso mounted in the VM as a cdrom and run the x64 msi installer to make sure all drivers are working and windows plays nice in it's environment.
+Once windows boots to a desktop, make sure you have the virtio iso mounted in the VM as a CD-ROM and run the x64 msi installer to make sure all drivers are working and windows plays nice in it's environment.

 # Step 7: Preparations for our scripts